bryanmcnett/aabo/README.md

     return IntersectsSlabs(Octahedra world, Octahedron query);
 }
 ```
-AABB can not choose an alternate strategy for when the intiial slab check is slow.
+AABB can not choose an alternate strategy for when the initial slab check is slow.
 And, AABO is never slower than AABB at doing
 an initial slab check.
 So, we can say that in SoA, AABO is never worse than AABB, and sometimes better.

 Comparison to k-DOP